 - Medical and health services manager: Plan and direct medical services at treatment facilities, private practices, or public health organizations to stay compliant with changes in health care laws and policies.

-Skilled mathematicians can pursue a variety of career opportunities in the field of public health, as organizations around the world depend on statistical analysis and modeling techniques to create compelling, data-driven health studies.
-Public health mathematicians utilize their analytical prowess to answer important research questions and predict how infectious diseases will spread through target populations.
+Skilled mathematicians can pursue a variety of career opportunities within the field of public health, as organizations around the world depend on statistical analysis and modeling techniques to create compelling, data-driven health studies and education initiatives.
+Public health mathematicians utilize their analytical skills to answer important research questions and predict how infectious and tropical diseases will spread through target populations.
 The insights generated from their work allows medical professionals to create effective intervention strategies and remain proactive when new health risks are identified.
 However, this career path does a lot more than just crunch the numbers, as public health mathematicians are heavily involved in designing new studies and research methods to ensure the right kind of information is collected.
 Common math-focused public health jobs include:

-- Biostatistician: Analyze data and apply statistical techniques to generate actionable intelligence about real-world health issues like the spread of diseases and the efficacy of medical treatments.
+- Biostatistician: Analyze data and apply statistical techniques to generate actionable intelligence about behavioral health and real-world issues like the spread of diseases and the efficacy of medical treatments.

 - Survey researcher: Design and administer public health surveys to gather information on the prevalence of chronic illnesses, health disparities, and other health-related topics.

-Experts from almost every professional background have something valuable to offer the public health field, from technical skills and experience to general knowledge of specific health issues.
-That said, students who have not yet started their careers are also essential to the growth of the public health sector, as they contribute fresh insights and perspectives to ongoing health discussions.
-However, the type of work one can expect to perform largely depends on where they are employed, as different organizations prioritize disparate activities and outcomes.
+Specialists from almost every professional background have something valuable to offer the public health field, from technical skills and experience to general knowledge of specific health issues.
+Students who have not yet started their careers are also essential to the growth of the public health sector, as they contribute fresh insights and perspectives to improve health services and contribute to ongoing discussions.
+However, the type of work one can expect to perform largely depends on where they are employed, as every workplace prioritizes different activities and outcomes.
 That’s why finding the best public health career path involves personal reflection and plenty of occupational research.

 Where can you work as a public health professional?

-As the world grows increasingly interconnected, the success of public health initiatives will continue to rely on the cooperation of private, nonprofit, and government entities.
-Each of these employment sectors operates in its own channel of influence despite the parallels in their public health objectives, which may appeal to students and experts looking to narrow down their career choices.
+As the world grows increasingly interconnected, the success of health initiatives will continue to rely on the cooperation of public hospitals, private caregivers, nonprofit organizations, and government entities.
+Each of these workplaces operates in its own channel of influence despite the parallels in their public health objectives, which may appeal to students and experts looking to narrow down their career choices.
 Here is a brief overview of where public health professionals can work:

 - Centers for Disease Control and Prevention